Gingerbread Overnight Oats are a fun way to start the day off with a tasty breakfast that you can meal prep for the entire week in just five minutes.

 You can use a yogurt that you like for this recipe.
 Plain or vanilla is going to work best so it doesn’t conflict with the spices but try something out to see what you enjoy.
 I like the extra creaminess that comes with a little bit of yogurt, but it isn’t required.

 Absolutely!
 Pop them in the microwave for 30-60 seconds and stir.

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also stay in touch with me through social media by following me on Instagram, Pinterest, and Facebook!

 Gingerbread Overnight Oats

-Pour into two containers.
-Store in refrigerator.
-Ready to eat the following morning.
+- Pour into two containers and place in the refrigerator overnight.
+They will be ready to eat the following morning.